Who is SSM?

 What are the Requirements for Malaysia Company Registration?

-The requirements for Malaysia company registration are:
+The requirements for business registration are:

 • Minimum 1 director, aged 18 years old and above